By Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com – 11 July 2018

 Diminishing abrasive based liquids cut to a certain point and stop because they break down.
 Let’s call this point “X”.

 After X, not much correction occurs because the abrasive is broken down, smaller, and less aggressive.
-So the abrasive’s cut capability is greatly diminished or gone.
-Instead, the compound or polish is basically smearing around hard paint residue, collected by the pad, and scouring the surface.
+Therefore, the abrasive’s cutting capability is greatly diminished or gone.
+Instead of cutting, the compound or polish smears around hard paint residue, collected by the pad, and scours the surface.

 Non Diminishing Abrasive based liquids do not stop cutting during a buffing cycle.
 So, the pad will eventually reach a tipping point and it will become oversaturated and full of paint residue.
 These elevated levels of paint residue build up, reducing the capability of the pad to cut and to accept residue.
 High levels of paint residue within a pad drastically reduce the overall cutting capability.